Railroad Regulation represents one of the original areas of responsibility assigned to

 Title 56, Chapter 13, of the Code of Virginia.

-- Use the Railroad Complaint form to provide information required to initiate an investigation:
+- Use the RR Blocked Crossing/Incident Report (Adobe PDF) form to provide information required to initiate an investigation.

 Related links & resources include the following: